LogicalGeekBoy/sky-zoo/README.md

 3. Copy `./build/sky-zoo.zip` and place in the `datapacks` folder your Minecraft world.
 4. Run `/reload` and then `/function sky_zoo:setup` which will summon the Zookeeper where you are standing and give you an instructions book and first name tag.

-## TODO

-* Review rewards and costs for new map (other rewards rather than trades?
-A book to skip day?
-Control the weather? etc)

 ## Development Requirements

 * Install Ruby 2.6+